lgatto/MSnbase/README.md

-*[MSnbase](http://bioconductor.org/packages/MSnbase)* is an R/Bioconductor package that provides infrastructure for plotting, data manipulation and processing of MS-based proteomics data.
+[**MSbase**](http://lgatto.github.io/MSnbase/) is an R/Bioconductor
+package that provides infrastructure for plotting, data manipulation and processing of mass spectrometry and proteomics data.
 The project was started by [Laurent Gatto](http://lgatto.github.io/) in October 2010 (Mon Oct 4 23:35:23 2010, according to the git log) and has, since then, benefited from
 [various contributions](http://lgatto.github.io/msnbase-contribs/).

 The official page is the Bioconductor landing page